gprathi/javascriptnotes/react-interview-question.md

 Shadow DOM is browser specific and is used updating certain HTML elements( e.g. Slider)

+#### Real DOM

 1.Browsers maintain the real DOM.
 2. Directly updates and manipualates the HTML
 3. Creates a new DOM/full repaint if it is updated
 4. An object based respresentation of HTMl DOcument and the interface for manipulating the object

+#### Virtual DOM

 1.Can't direclty update the HTML.
 2.Acts as a copy of the real DOM, which can be frequently manipulated and updated without a page refresh
 3. Virtual DOM is a pattern rather than technology
 4. Sync'ed with real DOM with react-dom

 ### React Limitations

 1. It is a library and not framework.
-Next.js and Gatsby.js are full frameworks that provide scaffolding,additional functions.
+Next.js and Gatsby.js are full React based frameworks that provide scaffolding,additional functions.
 2. It is a large library.
 3. maintained by facebook and future roadmap is decided by internal team
 4. Documentation is not exhaustive for newer features.